praveenj83/resume-match/README.md

 - Some password-protected PDFs may not be supported

 ### Job Profile Assessment Limitations
-- Requires OpenAI API key and internet connection
+- Requires OpenAI API key or TogetherAI API key along with Internet connection
-- GPT-4o API calls incur costs based on OpenAI pricing
 - Assessment quality depends on the quality of job profile descriptions
-- May have rate limits based on OpenAI API tier
+- May have rate limits based on LLM used

 ## Contributing